-The creation of a state-wide Board of Directors enabled LLEAD to engage Latinx leaders from other parts of the state to help identify issues in other communities with Latinx populations.
-State Board members also serve to gauge their community’s interest in developing their local LLEAD chapters
+Creating a statewide Board of Directors enabled LLEAD to engage Latinx leaders from other parts of the state to help identify issues in other communities with Latinx populations.
+State Board members also gauge their community’s interest in developing their local LLEAD chapters.

 - Civil and human rights

 - Women and Gender rights and disparities

 “The purpose for LLEAD is to advocate for Latinx resident and immigrant communities in the state of Michigan providing a safe, discrimination and bias-free environment in health, education, employment and housing.
 It is a non-partisan organization whose purpose includes informing and educating Michigan citizens and public servants alike of the rights and responsibilities of their neighbors and constituents.”